gtrichards/PHYS_T480/README.md

 The course is a series of jupyter notebooks, where I have drawn heavily from resources from

+Jake Vanderplas (University of Washington) -- one of the primary code developers of scikit-learn and astroML.
+I draw a lot from https://github.com/jakevdp/ESAC-stats-2014, but you can find a lot more from him too: https://github.com/jakevdp/.

 Zeljko Ivezic (University of Washington) -- the lead author of the textbook that we use (http://press.princeton.edu/titles/10159.html)

 Andy Connolly (University of Washington), particularly http://cadence.lsst.org/introAstroML/